CSCfi/ansible-role-dell-firmware-upgrade/README.md

 By default, this role upgrades all firmwares.
 To disable this functionality, the variable dell_dsu_update_all_firmware should be set to False.

-If some firmwares are defined in upgrade_categories, then only these firmwares should be upgrated.
+If some firmwares are defined in upgrade_categories, then only these firmwares should be upgraded.
 If upgrade_categories is defined, then dell_dsu_update_all_firmware is ignored.

 Define something like this to use a proxy when fetching the Dell bootstrap script
 <pre>